-As helpful as Jenkins, there’s no rose without a thorn.
+As helpful as Jenkins, it is another attack vector within your ecosystem.
 In most cases, it will contain your service accounts, PAT tokens, usernames and passwords; essentially all the keys to your kingdom.
 It is a critical part of your infrastructure.
-You could store these credentials in Hashicorp’s Vault, but it would be introducing a complexity within your estate if you don’t already use it; though it would allow for better audit and credential management.
+You could store these credentials in Hashicorp's Vault, but it would be introducing a complexity within your estate if you don't already use it; though it would allow for better audit and credential management.

 When these build servers get hacked... and they probably will as security is hard, things go bad.
 See news articles, eg: